PS4 Pro or Xbox One S: a question that's gripped us since both consoles came to market in 2016.

-If you're in the market for a high-powered games console capable of the most advanced graphics, there really are only two options at the moment.
-You’ve got the recently released , which is a pretty powerful upgrade over the original , and the , which adds an Blu-ray player and 4K upscaling to the original .
+Today, if you're in the market for a high-powered games console capable of the most advanced graphics, you're looking at either the PS4 Pro, which is a pretty powerful upgrade over the original PS4, or the Xbox One S, which adds an Ultra HD Blu-ray player and 4K upscaling to the original Xbox One.

-If you're not overly concerned with having the highest power and the latest graphics we'd throw the Nintendo Switch into the mix for your consideration and direct you to our comparison hub for that.
+The slightly newer Xbox One X is an even more advanced UHD powerhouse, though we've run through the key differences between the current Xbox consoles in a separate guide below.
+Or if you're not overly concerned with having the highest power and the latest graphics, we'd throw the Nintendo Switch into the mix for your consideration and direct you to our comparison hub for that.

-This guide is focused on these two pieces of hardware specifically, but if you’re looking for a comparison of the two platforms as a whole then you should check out our full guide to , which details everything from the console’s respective controllers, to their game libraries and online networks.
+This guide is focused on these two pieces of hardware specifically, but if you’re looking for a comparison of the two platforms as a whole then you should check out our full guide to Xbox One vs PS4, which details everything from the console’s respective controllers, to their game libraries and online networks.

 Xbox One S vs PS4 Pro graphics